socek/quackquack/docsrc/docs/under_the_hood.rst

 .. code-block:: python

-    from qq.injector import Injector
+    from qq import Injector

     @Injector
     def SimpleInjector(context: Context, key: str):
         return context[key]

 In order to use the `injector`, it needs to be provided as a default var in a function.
-Also, the `InjectApplication` needs to be used for that function.
+Also, the `ApplicationInitializer` needs to be used for that function.
+The `ApplicationInitializer` is responsible for "starting" the injectors.

 Example:

 .. code-block:: python

-    from qq.injector import InjectApplication
+    from qq import ApplicationInitializer

-    @InjectApplication(application)
+    @ApplicationInitializer(application)
     def fun(settings = SimpleInjector("settings")):
         ...

-The `InjectApplication` decorator is used to initialize the injectors with provided application.
-There is no need of using `Application` as a context manager, the function will be used under a with statement.
+The `ApplicationInitializer` decorator is used to initialize the injectors with provided application.
+There is no need of using `Application` as a context manager here, the function will be used under a with statement.
 For example, above code can be Implemented like this: